tkm2261/dnn-voice-changer/README.md

 # dnn-voice-changer
-voice changer with DNN &amp; GAN
+voice changer with DNN &amp; GAN on Keras

 I have just made a simple voice change with with DNN &amp; GAN.
 Although the quality of changing voices is bad, It may be easy to understand.